Third Avenue Vision

-Third Avenue is one of the busiest transit corridors in the country and serves as a front door to downtown Seattle.
+Third Avenue is the busiest transit corridor in North America and serves as a front door to downtown Seattle.
 It faces many challenges, however, from public safety concerns and bus congestion to limited sidewalk space, inadequate retail options and a general lack of stewardship.

 During the process, DSA studied how peer cities around the nation adapted their bus streets into efficient and welcoming transit facilities.
 Cities like Denver, CO; Vancouver, B.C.; and Minneapolis, MN; launched civic planning efforts to revitalize and balance the needs of transit, pedestrians and retailers.